Skip to main content

 Step 4: Configure Output

-Set up your output destination in the NDI Outputs panel:
+Set up your output destination:

-2. Configure resolution and frame rate in Output Settings
+2. Configure resolution in Output Settings

 Main Interface Overview